What Is Infant Attachment And How Can It Affect The Mental Health Of A Baby?

 You must also be aware of your infant's temperament and unique stressors.
 Understanding how your baby differs from others isn't an excuse to ignore their needs.
 Instead, it may call for even greater care, attention, and reliability from you.

-Can anyone help you create an infant attachment?
+Can anyone help you build infant attachment?

 A robust support system can help you focus on your child's needs because your needs are being met more effectively.
 Elicit the help of friends and family to help you manage other duties when needed.
 Rely on them for emotional and social support, too, to help you stay emotionally available to your child.